jackrabbit72380/Ho4kmmm/apps/Blender/Readme.md

-Blender Themes inspired buy Halo & The Halo editing kits.
+Here you will find some Blender Themes inspired buy Halo & The Halo editing kits.

 Installation: Place the xml file in the proper directory for your os

 Requires this font, ITC regular. don't bother with installing, it won't work just extract it & change the interface text rendering with ITC regular
+I personaly found this step to be optional.

 Windows: C:\Users<YourUsername>\AppData\Roaming\Blender Foundation\Blender<Version>\scripts\presets\interface_theme
 Example: C:\Users\JohnDoe\AppData\Roaming\Blender Foundation\Blender\4.5\scripts\presets\interface_theme\